snowplow/snowplow-mini/README.md

 ## Topology

-Snowplow-Mini runs several distinct applications on the same box which are all linked by NSQ topics.
+Snowplow Mini runs several distinct applications on the same box which are all linked by NSQ topics.
 In a production deployment each instance could be an Autoscaling Group and each NSQ topic would be a distinct Kinesis Stream.

-* Scala Stream Collector:
+* Stream Collector:
   - Starts server listening on `http://< sp mini public ip>/` which events can be sent to.
   - Sends "good" events to the `RawEvents` NSQ topic
   - Sends "bad" events to the `BadEvents` NSQ topic